 would make it hard for the crane to execute the delivery.”
 She also suggests

 showing customers pictures of previous deliveries and including the crane costs

 in the original pricing.
-To give the

 customer the confidence to follow through with the purchase, Sligh offers one

 last bit of advice.
 “Get the customers excited about the many ways they’re

 going to be able to use the product, how often they can use the product and the